kim-vuong/MovieKnight/README.md

 -   Max Vuong
 -   Sebastian Davis

-Movie Knight - your one stop shop to keep track of your movie watchlist and friend movie nights
+Movie Knight - your one stop shop to keep track of your Movie Watchlist and friend Movie Nights

 ## Design